Explore your Culture through Storytelling

 Sharing Your Story

 Show and Tell

-1. Ask each student to stand up, show their accordian book, and read their story to the class or a small group of students.
+1. Ask each student to stand up and read some or all of their cards to the class or a small group of students.

-2. Ask the class to sit in a circle.
+2. Ask the class to sit in a circle, holding their books on their laps.
 Ask students to take turns completing an "I come from…" phrase.
 This activity can be teacher or student led.

 Teacher or student prompts the group: "I come from...FOOD"

 Student Two: I come from hot green chile!

 Continue around the room.